LemontechSA/dagster-pipes-gcp/README.md

 🚧 Under construction

-Simple GCP function to be used with dagster-pipes.
+Deploy a simple GCP function and orchestrate it with Dagster.

+## Devcontainer

+This repository contains a devcontainer.
+I recommend that you use it.

 ## Setup

+Add a service account JSON credentials called 'sa.json' file to '.devcontainer/.secrets'.
+This service account should have permissions to invoke a cloud function & read logs, but to be honest I've used a service account with very broad permissions for now.

+In .devcontainer/.env, change the GOOGLE_PROJECT_ID environment variable to your GCP project id.

 Open the project in the devcontainer and run `just setup`/`just s`.

-Add a .env file with your Azure OpenAI credentials to the '.devcontainer' folder.
-See '.env.example' for an example.
+This will install the dependencies and configure gcloud.

-## Using the CLI
+## Development

-An example is provided in the justfile.
-Execute `just example`/`just e` to run it.